-The 2018 Tour de Suisse starting weekend takes place at the Frauenfeld hub.
-Alongside the team time trial of the 1st stage, the 2nd stage is a circuit race over several laps in the capital of the canton of Thurgau, which lies close to the German border in the north of the country.
+The first two days of action are in the Frauenfeld hub.
+The Tour de Suisse sets off with an 18 kilometres team time trial on an undulating route.
+The 2nd stage is a hilly circuit race in the capital of the canton of Thurgau, which lies close to the German border in the north of the country.

-Tour de Suisse 2018: Route maps, videos, and more
+Tour de Suisse 2018: Route maps, height profiles, and more